Aaron's Running Story

 Becoming a Marathon Runner

 In January of 2014, I ran 10 miles for the first time.
 It was slow going, but I felt incredibly accomplished.
-I ran the Marathon Park Prep half marathon in Ashland, Massachusetts in March, and I cried at the finish.
+When I ran the Marathon Park Prep half marathon in Ashland, Massachusetts in March, I cried at the finish.
 I couldn't run a minute in high school, and I had just finished a half marathon!
+Take that Mr. Bergeron!
+(Mr. Bergeron was my high school gym teacher who wrote me off as a failure for being fat.)

-My brother-in-law Mike, and his sister Dana also got into the Chicago Marathon lottery that year, and we used the occasion of the marathon to have a family get together weekend - the first of several.
+My brother-in-law Mike and his sister Dana also got into the Chicago Marathon lottery that year, and we used the occasion of the marathon to have a wonderful family get together weekend -- the first of several.

 My first marathon finish in Chicago 2014.

 I met Hal Higdon at the Chicago Marathon expo, and of course I bought his book.
-I've re-read it 3 times already!
+I've read it 3 times already!

 The Boston Marathon

-I live in Natick, Massachusetts, which is along miles 8-12 of the Marathon route.
-Each of the towns along the Marathon route received a small number of invitational entries.
-Natick distributes its entries to local charitable organizations to partner with runners for fundraising.
+I live in Natick, Massachusetts, which straddles miles 8-12 of the Boston Marathon route.
+Each of the towns along the Marathon route receives a small number of invitational entries to help support fundraising for local non-profit organizations.
 I was honored to be selected to run for the Natick Service Council, a local social service organization, and I raised almost $5,000 for NSC.

 My favorite picture from the 2015 Boston Marathon, taken by a student at Boston College.